kunalrupch/Scalable-Product-Duplicate-Detection/README.md

 ## Overview of Notebook Sections

 ### Data Cleaning
 This section processes the raw dataset to prepare it for analysis.
-It involves handling missing values, normalizing text fields, and other preprocessing tasks to ensure data consistency and reliability.
+It involves handling missing values, normalising text fields, and other preprocessing tasks to ensure data consistency and reliability.

 ### TF-IDF Selection of Features
 This section computes Term Frequency-Inverse Document Frequency (TF-IDF) scores for product descriptions.
 The highest-scoring terms are selected as features for downstream similarity computations.